gyulanemeth/bluefox.email/courses/email-marketing-for-busy-saas-founders/lesson-01.md

 The goal of this lesson is to get started with a simple newsletter, and build up a habit that email marketing will be part of your marketing activities, and even more importantly, email communication will be part of your product.

-(TODO: maybe this intro should go to the main page?)
+(TODO: maybe this intro should go to the main page?
+And maybe the next two sections as well?)

 ## Why email marketing matters for SaaS Growth